ibm-cloud-docs/vpc/bs_snapshots_faqs.md

 {: faq}
 {: #faq-snapshot-performance}

 Performance of boot and data volumes is initially degraded when data is restored from a snapshot.
-Performance degradation occurs during the restoration because your data is copied from {{site.data.keyword.cos_full}} to {{site.data.keyword.block_storage_is_short}} in the background.
+Performance degradation occurs during the restoration because your data is copied from the regional storage repository to {{site.data.keyword.block_storage_is_short}} in the background.
 After the restoration process is complete, you can realize full IOPS on the new volume.

 Volumes that are restored from fast restore clones do not require hydration.
 The data is available as soon as the volume is created.